Solar hot-water systems

 or photovoltaic cells) that convert sunlight to electricity are

-still not widely used; solar thermal panels, which use sunlight to
+only just becoming really popular; solar thermal panels, which use sunlight to

 northern climates, solar hot-water systems can chop